telosnetwork/telos-docs/docs/dapps/smart-contracts/hardhat_sourcify.md

 Console output should result in contract printed and green verification text printed.

-Voila you should have successfully followed the steps to verify the contract.
+Following these steps will enable you to successfully verify the contract.

 ![verify](/img/verify.png)